CleverseAcademy/exercises/foundation-js.md

     After learning the root cause, try fixing this problem/implementing your own with a `for` loop.

+    > Hint: a _callback_ function can be sent to `Array.sort`

 9. Write a function `prime(n)`

     `prime(n)` returns an array of first `n` prime numbers

+    > Hint: keep a list of prime numbers, and check subsequent
+    > number iterations against the list.

     ```javascript
     prime(4); // [2, 3, 5, 7]